Quick intro about the Gotthard Panorama Express ride

 - Boat, coghweel train and panoramic train: take a boat to Vitznau, then the cogwheel train to Mount Rigi and down to Arth-Goldau.
 Board the Gotthard Panorama Express train there.
 This trip offers even more variation than the main route, but is less convenient if you have a lot of luggage.

-A 1-day Gotthard Panorama Express return trip from/to one base
+A 1-day Gotthard Panorama Express return trip from/to the same base town

 - a regional train via the Gotthard mountain route